stride3d/stride-docs/en/manual/input/pointers.md

 On desktop platforms, the left mouse button can be used to simulate pointers.
 For more information about mouse input, see [Mouse](mouse.md).

-## How Xenko processes pointer input
+## How Stride processes pointer input

 1. The user touches the screen or clicks the left mouse button.

-2. Xenko creates a pointer.
+2. Stride creates a pointer.

-3. Xenko assigns **pointer ID** to that pointer corresponding to a given finger.
+3. Stride assigns **pointer ID** to that pointer corresponding to a given finger.

-4. Every time the pointer is modified, Xenko creates a new **pointer event** with that pointer.
+4. Every time the pointer is modified, Stride creates a new **pointer event** with that pointer.

-5. For each new finger, Xenko creates a new pointer with a new pointer ID.
+5. For each new finger, Stride creates a new pointer with a new pointer ID.

 > [!Note]
 > Each pointer event contains information about only one pointer.
-If several pointers are modified simultaneously in the same update, Xenko creates a separate event for each pointer.
+If several pointers are modified simultaneously in the same update, Stride creates a separate event for each pointer.

 > [!Warning]
 > Each OS handles pointer modifications differently.
 This means the same finger gesture can generate slightly different pointer event sequences across different platforms.
 For example, Android doesn't create a new pointer event when a finger touches the screen but doesn't move.
 For more information, check your OS documentation.